-Officials will be present to verify time at the following checkpoints:
+Officials may be present to verify time at the following checkpoints:

-#9 Putting Green (Time checked upon completion of #9) #18 Putting Green (Time checked upon completion of #18)
+- 1. #9 Putting Green (Time checked upon completion of #9) - 2. #18 Putting Green (Time checked upon completion of #18)

 First Group: The lead group is expected to maintain the pace as outlined above.
-If the lead group passes the

-STROKE PENALTY to their 9th hole score.
+If the lead group passes the first checkpoint behind the Expected Pace, each contestant in the group must add a ONE-STROKE PENALTY to their 9th hole score.
 If they also pass the second checkpoint behind the expected pace, each contestant in the group must add an additional TWO-STROKE PENALTY to their score for the 18th hole.
 In the event of a double tee start, the lead group also must pass the second checkpoint within 14 minutes of the last group from the opposite starting hole.